IntelliSOFT-Consulting/PSS-Insight-v2-International-Dhis2App/README.md

+# PSS Insights v2 International Instance DHIS2 Configurations App

+This DHIS2 app enables international administrators to create and customize templates for country-specific PSS Insights tool instances.
+With this application, administrators can tailor templates with specific indicators for data collection at the country level.
+Additionally, the app allows administrators to manage an indicator dictionary and notification services.

-This project was bootstrapped with [DHIS2 Application Platform](https://github.com/dhis2/app-platform).
+This app was bootstrapped with [DHIS2 Application Platform](https://github.com/dhis2/app-platform).

 ## Available Scripts